-The Marpac Rohm has 3 digital sounds rather than a mechanical fan: bright white noise, deep white noise, and ocean surf.
-It’s small and has an internal rechargeable battery, so is ideal for travel.
-It has a surprisingly loud volume considering its compact nature.
+The Rohm has three digital sounds rather than a mechanical fan: bright white noise, deep white noise, and ocean surf.
+Its small size and internal rechargeable battery make it a good option for travel or placement in a child’s bedroom out of their reach.

-Marpac have long been one of the key manufacturers of white noise sound machines, stretching back to the 1960s.
-In fact, some of their current devices are still based on the original model, such has been its success.
+They are one of the oldest manufacturers of white noise machines, stretching back to the 1960s.
+In fact, some of the current devices now sold under the YogaSleep name since the company rebranded are still based on the popular original Dohm model.

-Of the 8 devices they currently make, I decided to combine 2 of them for this review.
-This is so you can see the main differences between one of their larger machines that uses an actual fan and a compact machine that doesn’t have a fan, but is better for travel.
+I decided to compare two of their models in this review so you can see the main differences between one of their larger machines that uses an actual fan and a more portable device that plays white noise recordings instead.

-The Marpac Uno is a simplified version of the original Marpac Dohm, which was itself already remarkably simple!
+The Dohm Uno is a simplified version of the original Dohm, which was itself already remarkably simple!

 There’s just one button – the on/off button.
 There’s no volume control, no timers, no additional sounds.
 The Uno doesn’t even have the dual speed option that the original Dohm did – hence the name ‘Uno’.